1. Home

 Transformation

 • We believe that the sustainability of journalism is also dependent on more efficient newsroom workflows, interaction with users, the integration of new approaches and the courage to adopt new business models.
+It has become clear that clinging to traditional models now carries greater risk than testing new approaches.

-This is why one of the criteria we examine is the potential of the grant to have a transformative effect internally on the relevant organization through the successful market launch of a new offering, format, distribution channel or revenue source, and externally by trying out new approaches.
-In this context, we are interested in whether the proposed project has the potential to remain on the market beyond the funding phase and whether the ratio of costs to expected impact in the funding application is plausible and whether the project is part of a long-term strategy.
+This is why one of the criteria we examine is the potential of the grant to have a transformative effect internally on the relevant organization through the realization of the next step in its development, and externally through the application of new approaches.
+In this context, we are interested in whether there is the prospect of a viable and sustainable business model for the science and data journalism work, whether there is potential for scaling, whether the ratio of costs to expected impact in the funding application is plausible and whether the growth project is part of a long-term strategy.

 User focus